geronimo-iia/restexpress/README.md

 * On successful creation, call response.setResponseCreated() to set the returning HTTP status code to 201.

 * For more real-world examples, see the examples/ directory which contains additional projects that setup RestExpress services.
 Simply do '**ant run**' to run them.
 Then to see what's available perform a GET on the route: '/routes/metadata' to get a list of all the routes (or endpoints) available (e.g. localhost:8000/routes/metadata in the browser).

+##RestExpress Response

+RestExpress supports:
+* JSEND-style
+* raw response
+* a formated error result

+Meaning that it can wrap responses so AJAX clients can always process the responses easily.
+Or it can simply marshal the service return value directly into JSON or XML.

+JSend is a specification that lays down some rules for how JSON responses from web servers should be formatted.
+For more information on JSEND-style responses, see: http://labs.omniti.com/labs/jsend

 ===================================================================================================
 Change History/Release Notes: